-Rosie joined FJI as the Director of Programmes in October 2018.
+Rosie is the Outgoing Director of Programmes and has been with FJI since October 2018.
 She holds a BA in Jurisprudence from the University of Oxford (2013), and an LLM in Human Rights, Conflict and Justice from SOAS, University of London (2018).
 She coordinates FJI's diverse array of programmes, from the provision of basic care packages to liaising with local artists and academics to challenge the prejudicial preconceptions surrounding both prison inmates and the formerly incarcerated.

 Akosua joined FJI as an Associate Lawyer in April 2018.
 She began her legal training in the United Kingdom (University of Aberdeen 2012, UoL 2013) and was called to the Ghana Bar in 2017.
 She works full-time preparing legal representation for our clients and providing advice in the legal aid clinic at Nsawam Prison.
 She also assists with other FJI programmes working to improve the welfare of detainees.

 Nana Adwoa joined FJI in October 2018 as an Associate Lawyer.
 She has been called to both the bar of England and Wales (2016) and the Ghana bar (2017).
 She too works full time representing FJI's clients in court, providing legal advice to the inmates of Nsawam Prison as part of FJI's legal clinic, and providing assistance to FJI's other programmes.